-Cell ProTx offers a range of assays to screen compounds for their abilities to protect against, or induce, oxidative damage in a variety of cell types
+Cell ProTx offers a range of assays to screen compounds and extracts for their antioxidant, pro-oxidant and antiproliferative activities

 • Parkinson's disease

 • Amyotrophic lateral sclerosis